HelpForTraumaApp/hft-ai/README.md

 - **AI Assistant**: An intelligent assistant that guides users through their healing journey, answers questions, and provides insights.
 - **Interactive Exercises**: A variety of exercises such as grounding and visual mapping to help users process their trauma.
 - **Safe Place Page**: A dedicated space that offers grounding techniques and a feeling of safety when users need it most.
-- **Parts Map Page**: Tools to externalize and visualize parts of themselves to aid in healing.
+- **Parts Map Page**: Tools to externalize and visualize parts of themselves to aid in healing, using [Excalidraw](https://github.com/excalidraw/excalidraw) for real-time, collaborative drawing.
 - **Externalized Dialogue**: Prompts and exercises for self-reflection and internal dialogue.

+## Open-Source Integration

+The app integrates **Excalidraw**, an open-source whiteboard-like tool that allows for intuitive visual representations.
+It is particularly useful for the **Parts Map** feature, enabling users to visually map out different parts of themselves, making the process both interactive and engaging.
+The flexibility of Excalidraw allows users to collaborate in real-time and modify their drawings to reflect their ongoing trauma healing process.

 ## Getting Started

 These instructions will help you set up the project locally for development and testing purposes.